MorseKOB/PyKOB/Documentation/MRT/MRT.md

-# MRT (Marty) - Morse Receive & Transmit
+# MRT (Mr T) - Morse Receive & Transmit
-MRT, 'Marty', is a command-line Morse receive and transmit application.
+MRT, 'Mr T', is a command-line Morse receive and transmit application.
 It connects to a wire and receives, decodes, and displays incoming code on the console, and allows a local key to open the circuit and send to the wire.
 In addition, it supports sending from the keyboard, as well as a number of other capabilites (see below).

 ## Usage
-Marty basic usage is:
+Mr T basic usage is:

 `>python3 MRT.py wire`

-Marty uses the current configuration (set using the `Configure.py` utility) or a specified configuration (using the `--config config-file` option).
+Mr T uses the current configuration (set using the `Configure.py` utility) or a specified configuration (using the `--config config-file` option).
 It accepts optional arguments to (among other things...):
 * Display help: `-h`|`--help`